GeveoAu/blog/_posts/2020-08-10-IntegratingRDLCReportsToNetCoreProjects.md

 [https://forums.asp.net/t/2156712.aspx?Calling+RDLC+in+asp+net+core](https://forums.asp.net/t/2156712.aspx?Calling+RDLC+in+asp+net+core)

 There are couple of solutions available at the moment as mentioned in here.
-But is no end to end solution how you are supposed to do that.
+But there is no end to end solution how you are supposed to do that.

 Out of this solutions I have picked ASP.NET Core reporting library in order to cater my requirement. [https://www.nuget.org/packages/AspNetCore.Reporting](https://www.nuget.org/packages/AspNetCore.Reporting)